Stop Mold Before It Starts - Portland HVAC Solutions

 Step 4: Fix Leaks Promptly

-Repair roof leaks, plumbing leaks, and foundation cracks immediately.
-Water intrusion is the leading cause of mold growth in Portland homes.
+Fix roof leaks, plumbing drips, and foundation cracks as soon as you spot them.
+Water intrusion is the number one cause of mold in Portland homes — and it only takes 24–48 hours for mold to start growing.

 Don't wait - water damage can lead to extensive mold problems within 24-48 hours.